Your sales team is looking to convert more leads into clients.

 If your website does either of the following:

 - Uses your “Contact Us” page at its primary call-to-action

-- Doesn’t gate its premium content (not sitting behind landing pages),
+- It doesn’t gate its premium content (not sitting behind landing pages),

 Your prospects have no place where they can raise their hand and become a lead.
-The above are needed for website visitors to convert and become leads.
+The above is needed for website visitors to convert and become leads.

 Measuring Sales Cycles

 Most businesses are acting as if every lead coming to their website is sales-ready, prepared to buy the first moment they land on the website; this is false.

 We all are aware there are sales cycles, and it is extremely rare these sales cycles are measured and completed in days.
 Normal sales cycles are measured in weeks or months—sometimes even several months or over a year—so it is important to measure the sales cycle.